elinorpd/kattis-programming-challenges/README.md

 # programming-challenges-comp321
-Programming challenges on Kattis for McGill course COMP321.
+Programming challenges on Kattis for McGill course COMP321 (Winter 2021).